 DIY Natural Lip Balm

-What You Will Need To Make This DIY Natural Lip Balm
+What You Will Need To Make It

-1/4 cup of each
+1/4 cup of each:

-coconut oil
+beeswax, raw cocoa butter, coconut oil

 20 drops essential oil (optional)

-suggested oils: grapefruit, sweet orange, peppermint, lavender
+suggested oils: grapefruit, sweet orange, peppermint, lavender, vanilla

 Directions